|Walking along the path at Butchart Gardens, we noticed this opening in the trees to this beautiful view.|

 Now, I can spend the day with Maisie giving her my undivided attention.
 We have a busy day planned; buffet breakfast here at the hotel (the kids love this), shopping at the Albertville Outlet Mall, and if time allows, a movie she chooses, of course befitting her mature 10 years of age.

-Yesterday, was a flurry of activity.
-We were up, showered and dressed by 7:00 am making our way downstairs for an early breakfast.
-By 8:30 we were seated in the hotel’s lounge while fast and furiously I banged away at the keyboard to ensure we’d be out the door no later than 11:40 am in order to pick up Betty (Sister Beth) at the airport for her 12:05 pm arriving flight.
+Yesterday was a flurry of activity.
+We were up, showered, and dressed by 7:00 am making our way downstairs for an early breakfast.
+By 8:30, we were seated in the hotel’s lounge while fast and furiously I banged away at the keyboard to ensure we’d be out the door no later than 11:40 am to pick up Betty (Sister Beth) at the airport for her 12:05 pm arriving flight.

 |A pond on the grounds.|

-Once the three of us were on our way, we decided to visit their brother, (my brother-in-law) Jerome who’d been taken to the hospital the previous night with acute back pain.
-Worried it was something serious, he was rushed to hospital by an ambulance leaving us all concerned over his condition.
+Once the three of us were on our way, we decided to visit their brother (my brother-in-law) Jerome, who’d been taken to the hospital the previous night with acute back pain.
+Worried it was something serious, he was rushed to hospital by ambulance leaving us all concerned over his condition.

 |A stone temple statue at the side of a pond in the Japanese Garden.|